Nap0814/Fantasy-Football-Analysis_Website/README.md

 We chose MAE because:

 1) It is interpretable in the same units as the response variable (ranking position).
-2) It treats all errors linearly and doesn't over-penalize large outliers like RMSE does.
-3) It is more intuitive than metrics like R² when comparing real vs. predicted ranks.
+2) It is more intuitive than metrics like R² when comparing real vs. predicted ranks.

-# Linear Regression Model for Predicting Next Position Rank
+# Baseline Model Predicting Next Position Rank

 ## Model Description
-We constructed a linear regression model to predict the **Next_PosRank** (the next position rank) of a player using performance and demographic features.
-The model was implemented using **scikit-learn's** `Pipeline` and `ColumnTransformer` to facilitate preprocessing and training.
+We constructed a regression model to predict the `Next_PosRank` (the next position rank) of a player using FantPt and Age.

 ---